aleazk/cond-ad-hyperspherical-compressed-vae/results/README.md

 the supplied run.
 These data allow the published rounded metrics to be verified without retraining or downloading the datasets.

-The large `Test_X.npz` image tensor from the original archive is intentionally omitted.
 CIFAR-10 and CIFAR-100 are downloaded directly by the reproduction command.